 Any participant having any signs or symptoms of COVID-19 will be sent home and instructed to contact their health care provider.
 Participants will not be allowed to return to training until they are cleared by a healthcare provider.
 A doctor's note must be provided to return to training.

-Players will wear masks at all times during practices and games – except when taking a water break or catching their breath on the sidelines, which should be done at a distance of 6 feet from other participants.
+Players will be required to wear masks when walking to/from the field.
+They are not required to wear a mask while wearing a helmet.
+Masks can be removed when taking a water break, or while players catch their breath, which should be done at a distance of 6 feet from other participants.
 We recommend players bring an extra mask, so damp masks can be exchanged for a dry mask as needed.
 Accommodations will be made for players who cannot wear masks due to difficulty breathing (e.g., asthma, etc.)

 Social Distancing and Equipment

 Cones will be placed 6-feet apart on the sidelines, where players can place their individual equipment, take water breaks, etc. Players should bring their own hand sanitizer to use as needed.
 They are not allowed to share personal equipment or water bottles.

 Parents/guardians must ensure child's clothing is washed after every training, and ensure all equipment (helmet, stick, etc.) are sanitized before and after every training.

 At practices: Spectators are not allowed at practices.

 At games: Following guidelines from New York State and Mid Hudson Youth Lacrosse League, a maximum of two (2) spectators per player can attend games.
 Spectators must wear masks, practice social distancing and maintain 6-feet separation between members of other households.

 Parents should RSVP for their players to all sessions in advance, using the SportsSignup Play app.